-E. Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

-- (1) The use of one of three approved NSAIDs shall be permitted under the following conditions: - (a) Not to exceed the following permitted serum or plasma threshold concentrations which are consistent with administration by a single intravenous injection at least 24 hours before the post time for the race in which the horse is entered: - (A) Phenylbutazone 2 micrograms per milliliter; - (B) Flunixin 20 nanograms per milliliter; - (C) Ketoprofen 10 nanograms per milliliter. - (b) These or any other NSAID are prohibited to be administered within the 24 hours before post time for the race in which the horse is entered. - (c) The presence of more than one of the three approved NSAIDs with the exception of Phenybutazone in a concentration below 0.5 microgram per milliliter of serum or plasma, or any unapproved NSAID in the post-race serum or plasma sample is not permitted.
-The use of all but one of the approved NSAIDs shall be discontinued at least 48 hours before the post time for the race in which the horse is entered. - (2) Any horse to which a NSAID has been administered shall be subject to having a blood and/or urine sample(s) taken at the direction of the official veterinarian to determine the quantitative NSAID level(s) and/or the presence of other drugs which may be present in the blood or urine sample(s).
+- (a) The name of the product; - (b) The name, address and telephone number of the veterinarian prescribing or dispensing the product; - (c) The name of each patient (horse) for whom the product is intended/prescribed; - (d) The dose, dosage, duration of treatment and expiration date of the prescribed/dispensed product; and - (e) The name of the person (trainer) to whom the product was dispensed. - E. Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) - (1) The use of one of three approved NSAIDs shall be permitted under governed by the following conditions: - (a) Not to exceed the following permitted serum or plasma threshold concentrations which are consistent with administration by a single intravenous injection at least 24 hours before the post time for the race in which the horse is entered: - (A) Phenylbutazone 2 micrograms per milliliter; - (B) Flunixin 20 nanograms per milliliter; - (C) Ketoprofen 10 nanograms per milliliter.
+NSAIDs included in the ARCI Controlled Therapeutic Medication Schedule are not to be used in a manner inconsistent with the restrictions contained therein. - (b) These or any other NSAID are prohibited to be administered within the 24 hours before post time for the race in which the horse is entered.
+NSAIDs not included on the ARCI Controlled Therapeutic Medication Schedule are not be present in a racing horse biological sample at the laboratory concentration of detection. - (c) The presence of more than one of the three approved NSAIDs, with the exception of Phenylbutazone in a concentration below 0.5 microgram per milliliter of serum or plasma or any unapproved NSAID in the post-race serum or plasma sample is not permitted.
+The use of all but one of the approved NSAIDs shall be discontinued at least 48 hours before the post time for the race in which the horse is entered.
+The presence of more than one NSAID may constitute a NSAID stacking violation consistent with the following restrictions: - A. Class 1 NSAID Stacking Violation (Penalty Class B) occurs when: - i.
+Two non-steroidal anti-inflammatory drugs are found at individual levels determined to exceed the following restrictions: